-Body procedures along with procedures of the Face, Breast and Nose that I perform can help give you a renewed physical and emotional self confidence.The most important first step is for us to have a consultation to discuss your concerns, needs, expectations and to answer ALL of your questions.
+Liposuction Surgery, also known as Lipo, along with other Body, Face, Breast and Nose Procedures that I perform, can help give you a renewed physical and emotional self-confidence.The most important first step is for us to have a consultation to discuss your concerns, needs, expectations and to answer ALL of your questions.
 Having a mutual understanding is valuable for your success since your well being is my main concern.Brian D. Cohen, M.D.

 There are several different methods surgeons use when performing liposuction, including tumescent liposuction, the super-wet technique, and ultrasound-assisted liposuction (UAL).
 In all types, a tiny incision is made in as inconspicuous a place as possible.
 A cannula (small tube) is inserted and moved back-and-forth beneath the skin, breaking up the fat layer and suctioning it out.
 Tumescent liposuction and super-wet liposuction use fluid injection, which facilitates fat removal, reduces blood loss, provides anesthesia during and after surgery, and helps to reduce the amount of bruising after surgery.
 UAL liquefies fat with ultrasonic energy and is highly precise.

-Risks are uncommon when the procedure is performed by a qualified surgeon but may include infection, delays in healing, fat clots or blood clots, shock, fluid accumulation that must be drained, burns, perforation injury, lidocaine toxicity, and unfavorable drug or anesthesia reactions.
+Risks are uncommon when the procedure is performed by a qualified surgeon but may include infection, delays in healing, fat clots or blood clots, shock, the fluid accumulation that must be drained, burns, perforation injury, lidocaine toxicity, and unfavorable drug or anesthesia reactions.

-After surgery, drainage tubes, compression garments and antibiotics may be needed to facilitate the healing process.
+After surgery, drainage tubes, compression garments, and antibiotics may be needed to facilitate the healing process.
 Patients are encouraged to walk as soon as they are able and many return to work within a few days, although strenuous activity should be avoided for about a month.
 Results are visible immediately, though improvement may continue as swelling subsides during the first three months.
 Scars are small and inconspicuous.
 Other irregularities in appearance are possible, such as asymmetric or “baggy” skin, numbness and pigmentation changes.